-As well as maintaining academic excellence, one key element of our upper school provision is to provide all of our students and parents with the best possible careers and university guidance.
+As well as maintaining this academic excellence, one key element of our upper school provision is to continue in providing all of our students and parents with the best possible careers and university applications guidance.
 Please find below a list of support available to all students in Years 10-13 and their parents:

-1. University Visits: Our growing success continues to attract an ever-expanding list of top global universities who are sending representatives to BSG.
-Each year we attract presentations from universities in the UK, North America as well as universities in Hong Kong and Australia.

-2. Summer Courses: As the competition for places at top universities around the world increases, summer programmes (many held on university campuses) are becoming increasingly popular in providing students with invaluable experiences to help support their university applications.
-Each year we will arrange for speakers to come into school to present information on these courses.

-3. SAT: For those considering applications to U.S. universities, BSG is accredited as an official SAT centre, allowing our students to sit both SAT and SAT Subject Tests.

-4. Work Experience: This is also becoming an increasingly important way of adding value to university applications.
-As part of our Sixth Form provision, all Year 12 students are assisted in organising a work placement lasting at least one week.
-This support is also available to younger students.

-5. University Applications: All Sixth Form students will receive 1-1 support in completing their university applications and writing their personal statements.
-We believe this personalised service gives all of our students the best possible chance of obtaining offers at top universities around the world.

-6. 1-1 Careers Meetings: Parents and students are always welcome to make an appointment with our Careers and University Guidance Counsellor, Ms. Yanyan Wu, to discuss the different university and career pathways.
+- 1. University Visits: Our growing success continues to attract an ever-expanding list of top global universities who are sending representatives to BSG.
+Each year we attract presentations from top-10 UK universities, lvy League Universities from North America as well as universities in Hong Kong and Australia. - 2.
+Summer Courses: As the competition for places at top universities around the world increases, summer programmes (many held on university campuses) are becoming increasingly popular in providing students with invaluable experiences to help support their university applications.
+Each year we will arrange for speakers to come into to school to present information regarding these courses. - 3.
+SATs: For those considering applications to US universities, BSG is accredited as an official SAT centre, allowing our students to sit both SAT and SAT Subject Tests. - 4.
+Work Experience: This is also becoming an increasingly important way of adding value to university applications.
+As part of our 6th Form provision, all Year 12 students are assisted in organising a work placement lasting at least one week, however this support is also available to younger students. - 5.
+University Applications: All 6th Form students will receive 1-1 support in completing their university applications and writing their personal statements.
+We believe this personalised service gives all of our students the best possible chance of obtaining offers at top universities around the world. - 6.
+1-1 Discussions: Parents and students are always welcome to contact the Assistant Head: Curriculum or the Head of 6th Form to arrange a 1-1 appointment to discuss any individual concerns or questions regarding the IGCSE or A-Level Programmes.

-NORD ANGLIA E D U C 🍋
+Contact us

-Contact us The British School of Guangzhou 983-3 Tonghe Road, Baiyun District, Guangzhou, 510515
+The British School of Guangzhou 983-3 Tonghe Road, Baiyun District, Guangzhou, 510515 admissions@bsg.org.cn www.bsg.org.cn

-Email admissions@bsg.org.cn

-School Website www.bsg.org.cn